Falcosc/PSVR2-Twitch/README.md

 - notification about available viewers, no need to talk to my self if I just record for my self.
 - translate only one emoji per message
 - translate only one emote per message
+- read skipped messages most recent first, if no new ones come in

 If you are interested in more, just share your ideas: https://github.com/Falcosc/PSVR2-Twitch/discussions